hangyaku-motome/Tenken/README.md

 ## Contributing

-For feedbacks, criticism, bug reports, you can mail {}. (better, if you have my discord; just DM me about it there.)
+For feedbacks, criticism, bug reports, you can mail githubtenken1.troubling353@passmail.com. (better, if you have my discord; just DM me about it there.)

-Code submissions will not be accepted.
+Code submissions of any sort will not be accepted.

 May enable issues if my mail gets too busy and insufficient.